playfulprogramming/playfulprogramming/content/LayZee/posts/presenters-with-angular-2l7l/index.md

 }
 ```

-<figcaption>Listing 11.
-Heroes: Presenter with input sanitising and validation in observable pipeline.</figcaption>
+> Listing 11.
+Heroes: Presenter with input sanitising and validation in observable pipeline.

 Listing 11 shows how we can express the sanitising and validation logic using RxJS operators.
 Reactive Forms has an even less imperative way to create this dataflow, but that's an exercis for another time.